-TPAs are notified by registered mail if their registration has been cancelled.
-Cancellation of registration becomes effective starting on the third day following the date the notice was mailed.
-VIII
+We will notify you by registered mail when your registration has been cancelled.
+Cancellation of registration becomes effective starting on the third day following the date the notice was mailed.8

-Upon cancellation of registration, you must disperse any remaining funds in your advertising account not needed to pay outstanding expenses.
+Upon cancellation you must disperse any remaining funds in your advertising account not needed to pay outstanding expenses.
 You can donate the funds to charity or return funds to contributors.
 If you are a PTPA you can also opt to transfer the funds to another PTPA.
 If you are an ETPA you can opt to transfer to another ETPA or to a PTPA.